pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.addTextAnnot`        PDF only: add comment and a note icon :meth:`Page.addFreetextAnnot`    PDF only: add a text annotation :meth:`Page.addLineAnnot`        PDF only: add a line annotation :meth:`Page.addRectAnnot`        PDF only: add a rectangle annotation :meth:`Page.addCircleAnnot`      PDF only: add a circle annotation :meth:`Page.addPolylineAnnot`    PDF only: add a multi-line annotation
+:meth:`Page.addTextAnnot`        PDF only: add comment and a note icon :meth:`Page.addFreetextAnnot`    PDF only: add a text annotation :meth:`Page.addLineAnnot`        PDF only: add a line annotation :meth:`Page.addFileAnnot`        PDF only: add a file attachment annotation :meth:`Page.addRectAnnot`        PDF only: add a rectangle annotation :meth:`Page.addCircleAnnot`      PDF only: add a circle annotation :meth:`Page.addPolylineAnnot`    PDF only: add a multi-line annotation